seuros/capistrano-sidekiq/README.md

 loginctl enable-linger USERACCOUNT
 ```

-If you use rbenv, you should also setup the correct bundler_path for the systemd.service template:
+If you use rbenv, you should also setup the correct bundler_path for the systemd.service template (change the `$HOME` variable to a real path, because it should be absolute):

 ```
 set :bundler_path, '$HOME/.rbenv/shims/bundler'